Rate Limiting with Kong API Gateway

 app = FastAPI()

-This defines an API endpoint /hello that returns a simple JSON response.
+This defines an API endpoint /hello_world that returns a "Hello World!" message.

 To set up a local server for your API, install Uvicorn package for Python: